Maouxi/amazon-store-api-azure-devops-pipeline-extensions/readme.md

 # Amazon Sumbmision API for Azure Devops pipeline

-Tasks for Amazon AppStore submission api and make continuous delivery on azure pipeline build or release.",
+Tasks for Amazon AppStore submission api and make continuous delivery on azure pipeline build or release.

-## TODO

-- Merge the authentication and the get current update tasks.
-- Add new task to edit update content or merge it with the replace apk task
-- Allow user to add the token or editId as task input ?

 ## Features